Ring finger: History

 Before medical science discovered how the circulatory system functioned, people believed that a vein ran directly from the fourth digit on the left hand to the heart.
 Because of the hand–heart connection, they chose the descriptive name vena amoris, Latin for vein of love, for this particular vein.

+The 1662 Book of Common Prayer instructed: "the man shal geue vnto the woman a ring, and other tokens of spousage, as gold or silver, laking the same vpon the booke."
+The Prayer Book specifically noted that "the ring was to be placed on the fourth finger of the woman's left hand."

-Based upon this name, their contemporaries, purported experts in the field of matrimonial etiquette, wrote that it would only be fitting that the wedding ring be worn on this digit.
+Based upon the name vena amoris, their contemporaries, purported experts in the field of matrimonial etiquette, wrote that it would only be fitting that the wedding ring be worn on this digit.
 By wearing the ring on the fourth digit of the left hand, a married couple symbolically declares their eternal love for each other.

 In Britain, only women tended to wear a wedding ring until after the World Wars, when married male soldiers started to wear rings to remind themselves of their wives.